-Notice how LPF is highlighted in the first screenshot to the left.
-But in the one below it, LPF has been selected (by pressing in the Studio Command Control Knob), resulting in the value of the parameter and corresponding border turning green.
+Notice how LPF is highlighted in the first screenshot below.
+But in the second screenshot, LPF has been selected (by pressing in the Studio Command Control Knob), resulting in the value of the parameter and corresponding border turning green.

 From here, rotate the knob again to tweak the selected parameter's value to your liking.
 Once a desired setting has been reached, push the knob in again to confirm.